open-metadata/openmetadata-airflow-apis/README.md

 # OpenMetadata Airflow Managed DAGS Api

-This is a plugin for Apache Airflow >= 1.10 and Airflow >=2.x that exposes REST APIs to deploy a workflow definition and manage DAGS and tasks.
+This is a plugin for Apache Airflow >= 1.10 and Airflow >=2.x that exposes REST APIs to deploy an OpenMetadata workflow definition and manage DAGS and tasks.

 ## Requirements